-The Center for Disease Control and Prevention (CDC) regularly reports the latest statistics of elderly falls and the reasons that falls happen.
+The United States’ Center for Disease Control and Prevention (CDC) regularly reports the latest statistics on elderly falls, as well as the common causes of falls.

 - One in every four elderly people will fall each year.
-With the elderly population growing each year, as does the amount of elderly that fall.
+As the elderly population grows each year, so does the number of elderly who fall.

-- One in five of those falls will result in serious injury.
+- One in five of those falls will result in severe injury.

 - Those who fall are twice as likely to fall again within one year.

-These statistics are based on the cases that are reported and treated; many times an elderly person will never tell anyone that they fell for fear they will lose their independence.
+These statistics are based on the cases that are reported and treated; many times an elderly person will never tell anyone that they fell due to the fear of a loss of independence.

 Elderly Falls And Dementia

-Dementia is one of the leading conditions that seniors suffer with; millions of new cases are reported each year.
-With dementia, there can be a loss of brain function and/or a loss of bodily function.
+Dementia is one of the leading conditions affecting senior citizens – millions of new cases are reported each year.
+With dementia, two of the biggest risk factors for falls are a loss of brain function and/or a loss of bodily function.

 - Dementia patients often suffer from weak muscles and a lack of energy, making it difficult to get around.
 As the disease progresses, there may be changes in the way the person carries their body, which may affect the way they walk.

-- Changes such as shuffling their feet and hunching over when they walk – paired with disorientation – can lead to falls and injuries.
+- Changes such as shuffling their feet and hunching over when they walk – paired with disorientation – can lead to an increased risk of falls and injuries.

 - Dementia patients often struggle with brain/vision issues, such as comprehending what they are seeing in front of them.
-The eye and the brain are not communicating as clearly as they once did, and this can lead to falls.
+The eye and the brain are not communicating as clearly as they once did, and this can increase fall risk.

-Proper footwear and keeping a tidy home (especially the floors) will make it easier for a senior with dementia or Alzheimer’s to get around.
+Proper footwear and removing potential hazards around the home (especially on the floors) will make it easier for a senior with dementia or Alzheimer’s to get around.
 Should they need further assistance, a cane, walker, wheelchair, or scooter may be needed.

 Keeping a regular eating and medication routine is important for a dementia patient and they may need more help with these tasks as time passes.
 As their memory fades, they may get disoriented and forget where they were going, or why.